Rob LancefieldFormer Head of Information Technology (retired)

 Yale Center for British Art

-Rob Lancefield recently became Head of IT at the Yale Center for British Art.
-Previously he led digital work at the Davison Art Center, Wesleyan University (Connecticut, US), where he initiated and led the policy development and technical implementation of DAC Open Access Images in 2012.
+Rob Lancefield (retired) was Head of IT at the Yale Center for British Art.
+Before that, he led digital work at the Davison Art Center, Wesleyan University (Connecticut, US), where he initiated and led the policy development and technical implementation of DAC Open Access Images in 2012.
 His interests include digital collections strategy, content sharing for aggregated access, digitization project design, helping people lead their museums to offer open content, and nonprofit governance.

-A former president of the Museum Computer Network (MCN), the professional organization for people who do digital work in museums, Rob now serves on the MCN Finance Committee.
-He chairs the American Alliance of Museums (AAM) Council of Affiliates, a council of leadership representatives from 28 national organizations in the museum field, and represents MCN on that council.
-Rob also is a co-founding member of the ImageMuse discussion group, which has grown to connect more than 500 digital imaging professionals in cultural heritage institutions.
+A former president of the Museum Computer Network (MCN), Rob chairs the American Alliance of Museums (AAM) Council of Affiliates, a council of leadership representatives from 28 national organizations in the museum field, and is a co-founder of the ImageMuse discussion group, which has grown to connect more than 500 digital imaging professionals in cultural heritage institutions.